 My involvement with Partula conservation dates back to 1992 when I studied the ecology of Euglandina in order to answer fundamental questions about its biology and impacts.
 My Euglandina research hoped to find some way of controlling the predator, but sadly I had to conclude that it is there to stay.
 During that research I traveled to Polynesia to investigate the situation in the islands and to rescue any last surviving Partula.
 I concentrated on the island of Raiatea, one of the last to be invaded by Euglandina and the centre of Partula diversity.
 Before Euglandina arrived in about 1984 Raiatea had been home to 33 species of Partula.
 In 1992 I collected the very last surviving animals; 88 snails belonging to just three species!

 The last survivors (1992):

 Climate change may be particularly significant at high-altitude sites and these are of exceptional interest.
 In the higher sites surprising discoveries still remain to be made.
 When I collected on Raiatea I did not quite rescue the last survivors for in 2006 the botanist Jean-Yves Meyer discovered three individuals of a new species of Partula on the top of the highest point of the island.
 This almost inaccessible peak still supports what must be a tiny population of Partula meyeri, or at least it did in 2006.
 Has Euglandina found them since then?
 If not how far away is it?
 How is the ecosystem coping with changing climate patterns?
-These are some of the questions I hope to be able to answer with field research in 2017.
+These are some of the questions I have been addressing, including with field research in 2017.